Body1.GIF (25788 bytes)

 Appraisal Service

-In order to evaluate a new, used or rebuilt piano, the piano must be seen to be inspected.
-Inspection of new, used and rebuilt pianos is a complicated process and can only be performed by a qualified full time professional piano rebuilder.
-(Please note: the following is written in one session..
-Be forewarned that the information may be unclear to you or I may spontaneously explore tangential issues.)
+In order to evaluate a new, used or rebuilt piano, the piano must be seen and inspected.
+Inspection of new, used or rebuilt pianos is a complicated process and should only be performed by a qualified full-time professional piano rebuilder.

 New Pianos: